-The steering committee is Mutual Aid Disaster Relief’s main organizing body, comprising a dynamic group of about a dozen individuals from around the country.
-Many Steering Committee members have been involved in other mutual aid disaster relief projects including Common Ground Relief and Occupy Sandy.
+The steering committee is made up of a dynamic group of about a dozen individuals from around the country.
+Many Steering Committee members have been involved in previous mutual aid disaster relief projects including Common Ground and Occupy Sandy.
 Steering committee members educate, organize, and mobilize support around Mutual Aid Disaster Relief projects in their respective communities, regions and networks.
-They also provide Mutual Aid Disaster Relief with long-term organizational continuity and sustainability, work to build leadership within the national network, and work closely with Mutual Aid Disaster Relief working groups to ensure continuity with Mutual Aid Disaster Relief’s campaigns, needs, and processes.
+Working with a light touch, they provide Mutual Aid Disaster Relief with long-term organizational continuity and sustainability, work to build leadership within the national network, and work closely with Mutual Aid Disaster Relief working groups, affinity groups, and the spokescouncil to ensure continuity with Mutual Aid Disaster Relief’s campaigns, needs, and processes.